 A: Yes.
 Any study involving human subjects, regardless of the number of subjects to be involved, must be reviewed and approved by the IRB prior to initiation.

-A: Yes, all procedures that are looking at human samples (that are identifiable directly, or through codes) in the fashion of a systematic investigation outside of clinical care have to be reviewed by the IRB.
+A: If the samples are to be used for a research purpose, and if at any point in time the investigator can link a sample (directly or through codes) to the individual from whom it came, IRB review is required.
 These studies will most likely qualify for expedited review or be granted IRB exempt status depending on the amount of confidential information accessed by the PI.

 Q: If I am doing research on cadavers or on samples obtained from cadavers, do I have to get IRB review?